thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/icrc2-swap/README.md

 ICRC-2 Swap is a simple canister demonstrating how to safely work with ICRC-2 tokens.
 It handles depositing, swapping, and withdrawing ICRC-2 tokens.

-The asynchronous nature of developing on the Internet Computer presents some unique challenges, which means the design patterns for inter-canister calls are different from other synchronous blockchains.
+The asynchronous nature of developing on the BigFile presents some unique challenges, which means the design patterns for inter-canister calls are different from other synchronous blockchains.